Know When Frostbite and Hypothermia Might Occur

 While that formula may not reflect your reality and you could date the way it’s calculated, the basic concept is important: Cold winds will cause exposed skin to cool more quickly and frostbite will happen more quickly.
 Pay attention when there are high winter winds!

 Dangers of Windchill

-- Frostbite is body tissue that has frozen and usually starts with the fingers, toes, tips of the nose, and ear lobes.
+- Frostbite: Windchill actually causes your body tisue to freeze!
+Frostbite is body tissue that has frozen and usually starts with the fingers, toes, tips of the nose, and ear lobes.
 If you lose feeling in these area or they are turning pale or white, immediately get inside and get medical attention.

-- Hypothermia happens when your body’s temperature drops too low; uncontrollable shivering, disorientation, and incoherence are signs of this issue and medical attention should be found immediately.
+- Hypothermia: When your body’s temperature drops too low, hypothermia sets in.
+Uncontrollable shivering, disorientation, and incoherence are signs of this issue and medical attention should be found immediately.

 In both cases, take care to rewarm the body very slowly.